|Photo by Erin Summerill|

 My heart is most at home when I'm surrounded by great literature.
 Some of my favorite books are Holes by Louis Sachar, Where the Mountain Meets the Moon by Grace Lin, One Crazy Summer by Rita Williams Garcia and Goose Girl by Shannon Hale.

 |The very first book I wrote and illustrated, Veeda, age 7.|

 All this reading inspired me to write my own stories.

 I wrote and illustrated The Little Girl and the Dragon, in third grade.
-It was my very first completed book and I was so proud of it.
+It was my very first completed book.
+I was so proud and still have this book today.

 |Mom and me at the Great Wall of China.|

 I've lived in many states in the U.S., but also Germany, South Korea, Japan and the Philippines.
 I have a bad case of wanderlust almost always.

 In college, I majored in print journalism.
 After I graduated, I interned for a lifestyle magazine in the Philippines where I got to interview chefs and artists.
 Write about people and their home and house decor.

 While an intern in the Philippines, I also lived out my young adult dream of being in the pages of Seventeen magazine:

 I had some great internships perks!
 Since then, I've worked as a newspaper reporter, copy editor, freelance writer and magazine editor.